A ZX80 Clone with keyboard on base plateDesigned by Tynemouth Software, Ships from United Kingdom

-The board is mounted on a clear perspex base plate with a microswitched keyboard with a ZX80 style overlay.
+The board is mounted on a clear perspex base plate with a blank ZX81 style membrane keyboard with a ZX80 style overlay.

 This version comes with either the original 4K BASIC ROM or the upgraded 8K BASIC ROM, and has 16K of RAM built in (no need for a RAM pack).
-Power is via a 9V DC adapter (supplied).
-The TV ouput is via composite video (cable included).
-There is also a cable to connect a computer or cassette recorder to load or save programs.
+Power is via a 9V DC adapter (available as an option).
+The TV output is via composite video.
+The power supply and cable option also includes a cable to connect a computer or cassette recorder to load or save programs.